-For the purposes of the 2010 TGM, instructions for calculating the SQDF based on method (1), the flow of runoff produced from a rainfall event equal to at least 0.2 inches per hour intensity, are provided below.
-Instructions for calculating the SQDF for methods (2), and (3) are provided in Appendix E.
+For the purposes of the 2011 TGM, instructions for calculating the SQDF based on method (1), the flow of runoff produced from a rainfall event equal to at least 0.2 inches per hour intensity, are provided below.
+Instructions for calculating the SQDF for methods (2), and (3) are provided in Appendix E. Note that flow-based Biofiltration BMPs used to achieve 5% EIA must be sized per the design intensity specified in Table 2-1.

-- 1) Determine the drainage area from which the flow-based BMP will be receiving runoff ($A{project}$). - 2) Calculate the runoff coefficient (C), using Equation 2-13. - 3) Calculate the SQDF using Equation 2-15 below:
+- 1) Determine the drainage area from which the flow-based BMP will be receiving runoff (A{project}). - 2) Calculate the runoff coefficient (C), using Equation 2-13.

+3) Calculate the SQDF using Equation 2-15 below:

-SQDF= CIA A {project} (Equation 2-15) Where: SQDF = flow in cubic feet per second (cfs) C = runoff coefficient, calculated by Equation 2-13 above I = average rainfall intensity (inches/hour) for a duration equal to the time of concentration of the watershed [equal to 0.2 in/hr for method (1)] $A{ m project}$ = drainage area of the tributary catchment (acres)
+$SQDF = CIA{project}$ (Equation 2-15) Where:

+SQDF = flow in cubic feet per second (cfs)

+C = runoff coefficient, calculated by Equation 2-13 above

+I = average rainfall intensity (inches/hour) for a

+duration equal to the time of concentration of the watershed [equal to 0.2 in/hr for method (1); see also Table 2-1:]

+$A{project}$ = drainage area of the tributary catchment (acres)